The Difference Between Whole-Body and Full-Body Cryotherapy

-When the temperature is over 45 °C, and less than 5 °C (these values change slightly depending on the source), pain receptors called thermal nociceptors fire signals.
+Pain receptors called thermal nociceptors fire signals when the temperature is over 45 °C and less than five °C (these values change slightly depending on the source).
 These signals are what we experience as pain.

 What Are Our Temperature Receptors?

-The sensory system involved in perceiving the changes in skin temperature begins with free nerve endings found in the dermal and epidermal layers of skin that can be functionally classified as cold and warm thermo-receptors.
-Warm and cold receptors respond similarly to radiant and conducted thermal energy and are involved in the perception of innocuous (harmless) temperatures.
+The sensory system involved in perceiving the changes in skin temperature begins with the free nerve endings found in the dermal and epidermal layers of skin that can be functionally classified as cold and warm thermoreceptors.

-The molecular mechanisms underlying temperature sensation have been extensively studied over the past decade with the result that several temperature-sensitive ion channels of the transient receptor potential (TRP) family have been identified as candidate temperature sensors.
+The molecular mechanisms underlying temperature sensation have been extensively studied over the past decade.
+As a result, several temperature-sensitive ion channels of the transient receptor potential (TRP) family have been identified as candidate temperature sensors.

-These thermos TRP channels are expressed in sensory nerve endings and are active at specific temperatures ranging from noxious cold to burning heat (Dhaka et al., 2006).
+These thermos TRP channels are expressed in sensory nerve endings and are active at specific temperatures ranging from noxious cold to burning heat.

-E.g., if a person is submerged into +4 degrees Celsius water, the feeling of pain & thermal shock are imminent.
-However, this does not result in similar therapeutic effect as WBC, partly because the length of exposure is usually very short.
+E.g., if a person is submerged into +4 °C water, the feeling of pain and thermal shock are imminent.
+However, this does not result in a similar therapeutic effect as WBC, partly because the length of exposure is usually very short.

 Using a full-body over a whole-body cryotherapy machine doesn’t impact the efficiency of the treatment.